dogmgeen/Tools-For-Computer-Scientists/09-Locating-memory-leaks-with-Memcheck.md

 This kind of exploit is known as a buffer overflow exploit.

 You can detect these kinds of bugs using either Valgrind or Address Sanitizer (a.k.a. `asan`).
-`asan` is part library, part compiler feature that instruments your code at compile time.
+`asan` is part runtime library, part compiler feature that instruments your code at compile time.
 Then when you run your program, the instrumentation tracks memory information much in the way Valgrind does.
 `asan` is much faster than Valgrind, but requires special compiler flags to work.